Tuesday, February 23, 2021

 So what is the solution?

-We can help these folks to define and work on their “inner compass”.
+We can help these folks to define and work on their “inner compass” to balance their “outer compass”.
 What’s their principles and values, and take committed actions towards that.
-Cultivate authenticity and living a life more true to who they are.
+Cultivate authenticity and living a life more true to who they are, in order to find that balance.